somythl/poweroutages/README.md

 # Hypothesis Testing

-#### We will be testing whether the power outage durations are higher on average for industrial areas over commercial areas, since industrial areas may have higher energy consumption than commercial areas; therefore,  the relevant columns for testing this hypothesis are  OUTAGE.DURATION and COM.SALES, IND.SALES, AND TOTAL.SALES
+#### We will be testing whether the power outage durations are higher on average for industrial areas over commercial areas, since industrial areas may have higher energy consumption than commercial areas; therefore,  the relevant columns for testing this hypothesis are  `OUTAGE.DURATION` and `COM.SALES`, `IND.SALES`, AND `TOTAL.SALES`

 **Null Hypothesis (H₀)**: On average, power outage durations are the same for industrial and commercial areas, they are the same regardless of whether industrial energy consumption is higher or lower than commercial energy consumption.

-**Alternative Hypothesis (H₁()**: On average, power outage durations are higher for industrial areas than commercial areas because industrial energy consumption is higher than commercial energy consumption.
+**Alternative Hypothesis (H₁)**: On average, power outage durations are higher for industrial areas than commercial areas because industrial energy consumption is higher than commercial energy consumption.

 **Test Statistic**: Difference in means.
 The mean power outage duration for a commercial area- mean power outage duration of an industrial area.